lhriscu/PARLAM/README.md

 ## To run the program:

-Please note that in order to make anonymus the repository, some names and files have been set as placeholders for the real values.

 1. Check audio input and output devices, and set them in the launch files:

 - Input: pactl list sources | grep device.description